Global existence of smooth solution to relativistic membrane equation with large data

-In this subsection, we recall the derivation of RME \cite{Hoppe1,Hoppe4}, and then treat it as the geometric wave equation evolving in a curved spacetime.
-This idea is inspired by the breakthrough of Christodoulou \cite{Christodoulou1}, in which he shows the shock formation for isentropic and irrotational relativistic Euler equations (Chaplygin gas is not included) by deeply investigating the acoustic geometry.
+In this section, we recall the derivation of the RME \cite{Hoppe4, Hoppe5}, and then treat it as a geometric wave equation evolving in a curved spacetime.
+This idea is inspired by the breakthrough of Christodoulou \cite{Christodoulou1}, in which he showed the shock formation for the isentropic and irrotational relativistic Euler equations (the Chaplygin gas is not included) by deeply investigating the acoustic geometry.